mastro35/thepythoncorner/_posts/2016-12-22-python-metaclasses.md

 date: 2016-12-22T12:31:01+01:00
 author: Davide Mastromatteo
 excerpt: |
-  “Metaclasses are deeper magic than 99% of users should ever worry about.
-If you wonder whether you need them, you don’t".
+  "Metaclasses are deeper magic than 99% of users should ever worry about.
+If you wonder whether you need them, you don't".
 That's what Tim Peters once said.
 But aren't you curious to know something about them? :)
 header:
   teaser: https://imgs.xkcd.com/comics/code_quality.png
 categories: